rui314/mold/README.md

   to split the linker into two in such a way that the latter half of the process finishes as quickly as possible by speculatively parsing and preprocessing input files in the first half of the process.
-The key factor of success would be to design nice data structures to pass data between the first half and the second half that allows us to offload as much processing as possible from the second to the first half.
+The key factor of success would be to design nice data structures that allows us to offload as much processing as possible from the second to the first half.

 - One of the most time-consuming stage among linker stages is symbol resolution.
 To resolve symbols, we basically have to throw all